Working with Eating Difficulties

 - Price: £198 per person

 Select a location & date

 Excellent trainer, very engaging, invaluable insights and knowledge

-You will leave the workshop with a much better understanding of the causes, impacts and likely presentations of difficulties around food – as well as learning how to apply the skills and concepts encompassed in human givens therapy in this area.
+You will leave the workshop with a much better understanding of how to apply the skills and concepts encompassed in human givens therapy in this area.

-LIMITED AVAILABILITY: this course is part of our new range of Advanced CPD workshops for qualified HG therapists – we envisage it running once a year.
+LIMITED AVAILABILITY: this course is part of our new range of recommended CPD for HG therapists – we envisage it running every 18 months.
 Tutor Jo Baker has a wealth of experience in this area; she has previously worked as a volunteer for BEAT and other local eating disorder charities and helped people with eating difficulties in both private practice and university settings.

 Why take this course

 The numbers of people experiencing eating difficulties are hitting an all time high – in the UK, 1.25 million people are estimated to have a diagnosable eating disorder¹ with hospital admissions more than doubling from 10,318 to 22,000 in the four years between 2016 and 2020².

 The early stages (or ‘subthreshold’ stages i.e. when symptoms do not meet full diagnostic criteria for an eating disorder as defined by the DSM-5 or the ICD-11) have been identified as a critical period for preventing progression of an eating disorder³.
 However, stigma directed towards those experiencing eating difficulties that aren’t believed to be ‘serious enough’ to warrant support⁴ can present a barrier to seeking help.